mikegratton/LetsTalk/README.md

 ## 0.3

-* Added a pull-mode replier to request/reply pattern.
+* Added a pull-mode replier to request/reply pattern, and added a convenience `request` method to avoid explicitly handling `Requester` objects.

 * Send cancellation messages for the reactor when a client goes away unexpectedly.